HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf214.md

 === "On-Premises"
     The Web Content Manager REST V2 AI Analyzer APIs supports the use of custom content AI providers.
 For instructions on how to configure, see the Help Center topic WCM Content Analysis enablement for [Traditional](../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md) deployment.

-### New guidance for configuring developer mode for MacOS
+### New documentation for configuring developer mode for MacOS

 === "Containers"
     Instructions on how to change to a developer mode environment is now available.
 See the Help Center topic [MacOS: Configuring a developer mode environment](../../deployment/manage/change_dev_mode_env/cfg_dev_mode-MacOS.md) for more information.